Childhood Vaccines. Are they important? Are they safe?

 Before polio vaccine was available 21,000 people were paralyzed from polio in this country.
 In the 1960's, there were 12.5 million cases of rubella.
 Infants then born to mothers with rubella were born deaf, blind and mentally retarded.

 Before the measles vaccine was available, there were more than 3 million cases of measles and 500 deaths from measles every year.
 Thousands were left with brain damage, seizures and deafness from the measles.

-Before 1985, when the Hib vaccine became available, more than 20,000 children every year developed meningitis and pneumonia from Hib disease and nearly 1000 people died.
-Pneumococcal infection used to cause more than 700 cases of meningitis and more than 13,000 blood infections each year.
+Before 1985, when the Hib vaccine became available, more than 20,000 children every year developed meningitis and pneumonia from Hib disease and nearly 1,000 people died.
+Pneumococcal infection once caused more than 700 cases of meningitis and more than 13,000 blood infections each year.